 - Mighty Glacier

-He's got great strength and defense, but he isn't all that fast.
+He's got great strength, but he isn't all that fast.

 - The Minion Master